 Morris Brandon PTA Board: When her children were in elementary school, Elaine served as the treasurer and on the Board of the Morris Brandon PTA for several years, managing a budget in excess of $200,000.

 Pace Academy: Elaine served on the Board of the parent education program called Parent Network (formerly P2).
-She also taught the parenting classes for parents of teenagers in grades 6, 9 and 10, which covered topics including driving, drinking, drugs, sexual issues, communication, accountability, the internet, and other issues facing teenagers.
+She also taught the parenting classes for parents of teenagers, which covered topics including driving, drinking, drugs, sexual issues, communication, accountability, the internet, and other issues facing teenagers.
 In addition, Elaine served as the 7th/8th grade parent representative from 2001-03.

 Parenting Classes for Parents of Teenagers: As an outgrowth of the program she helped to develop for parents at Pace Academy, Elaine taught parents of students who attended six other metro Atlanta area private schools and one public school, including Woodward, Galloway, Holy Innocents’, Sutton Middle, Davis Academy, Atlanta International School, and Westminster.
 Each of her classes were attended by 20-35 parents and were held over a period of six weeks.